 Other PhD research projects are:

 Also welcome to Scott Steele, an FBL student on the AstrobiologyOU research group project, Are we alone in the Universe?
 This is part of the recent £6.7 million grant from Research England which aims to help address fundamental questions about life beyond the Earth.
 Based in STEM’s School of Environment, Earth and Ecosystem Sciences, Scott’s project is ‘The future of the COSPAR Planetary Protection Guidelines: Space Governance and Astrobiology’.
-His supervisors are Suzanne Schwenzer from STEM and Simon Lee.
+His supervisors are Suzanne Schwenzer (STEM) and Prof Simon Lee.

 Congratulations to Linna Sai who passed her viva with minor corrections in November 2019 and has now been awarded her PhD.
 Her thesis title was ‘Understanding ambivalence as an emotional response to organisation change under New Public Management: A study of English housing associations’ and her supervisors were Emma Bell and Cristina Quinones.
 The external examiner was Professor John McCauley from Sheffield Hallam University, the internal examiner was Mark Fenton-O’Creevy and the viva was chaired by Jo Brewis.
 Linna has been appointed as a lecturer at Huddersfield Business School.